loybaldo/filebliz/README.md

 ## Usage

-To get started with Fileblizz, follow these steps:
+To get started with Filebliz, follow these steps:

 1. Download the code from <https://github.com/loybaldo/filebliz> or use [Github Desktop](https://desktop.github.com/) to clone this repository.